-- (a) Operational mode (light or dark operated or selectable). - (b) Scanning technique (direct or reflective). - (c) Scanning range (inches) and characteristic operational curve. - (d) Input and output electrical characteristics.
+- a.
+Operational mode (light or dark operated or selectable). - b.
+Scanning technique (direct or reflective). - c.
+Scanning range (inches) and characteristic operational curve.

+d.
+Input and output electrical characteristics.
 Solid-state output switches data shall include leakage current, voltage drop, and all restrictive data.

 3.16.8 Transformers.
 Control circuit transformers shall be rated and shall conform to MIL-T-16315.
-Devices powered by the transformer shall operate satisfactorily from type I power and shall meet the operational requirements of this specification.
+Devices powered by the transformer shall operate satisfactorily from Type I power and shall meet the operational requirements of this specification.
 Autotransformers shall be used only for reduced-voltage starting of motors.

 3.16.9 Programmable logic controllers (PLC).
-When specified (see 6.2), a PLC shall be installed within the motor controller enclosure and shall perform normal programmed functions using the ladder logic without operator interface.
-PLC shall have consist of: input and output modules, processor, and the associated power supply.
+When specified (see 6.2), a PLC shall be installed within the motor controller enclosure and shall perform normal programmed functions without operator interface.
+The PLC shall be in accordance with MIL-PRF-32006.